 India and the EU clinch the 'mother of all deals' in a historic trade agreement

+The accord, which the head of the EU's executive branch described as the "mother of all deals," could affect as many as 2 billion people.
+It will likely take several months before the agreement takes effect.

-The deal between two of the world's biggest markets comes as Washington targets both India and the EU with steep import tariffs, disrupting established trade flows and pushing major economies to seek alternate partnerships.
+The deal between two of the world's biggest markets comes as Washington targets both the Asian powerhouse and the EU bloc with steep import tariffs, disrupting established trade flows and pushing major economies to seek alternate partnerships.

-The accord will see free trade on almost all goods between the 27 members of the EU and India, covering everything from textiles to medicines and bringing down high import taxes for European wine and cars.
+The accord will see free trade on almost all goods between the EU's 27 members and India, covering everything from textiles to medicines, and bringing down high import taxes for European wine and cars.

 U.S. pressure propels India-EU trade deal